mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Repository Management with GIN Client.md

 ```

 (doc-gin-client-create-remote-repo)=
-## Create a Remote-only Bare Repository
+## Create a Remote Bare Repository
 Throughout this chapter the repository residing on your local or public GIN server is refered to as a remote repository.
 It is the repository where you push changes from your local repository and where your collaborators do the same.
-To create a remote repository that does not have a local corresponding repository (a clone), like how you create a repository using the web interface, you call the ```create``` with a special flag like in the line below
+To create a remote repository that does not have a local corresponding repository (a clone), like how you create a repository using the web interface, you call the ```create``` command with a special flag like in the line below
 ```
 gin create --no-clone
 ```

 (doc-gin-client-create-local-repo)=
-## Initialise a Repository
+## Initialise a Local Repository
 In order to initialise a local repository that does not have a remote equivalent, in the terminal we type
 ```
 gin init